HSAFoundation/HSA-Conformance-Tests-PRM/docs/HsaPrmConformance.md

 ## Test names

 Every test has a unique identifier: test name.
 A test name consists of several words in lower case separated by slash (`/`).
+First word is either `prm` or `sysarch`; it is the name of HSA specification this test checks compliance with.
 An example of test name is `prm/special/dispatchpacket/dim/basic/kernel_1_200x1x1_64x1x1_ND`.
 The following scheme for the words is used (starting from the beginning of test name):

-- `prm`: Test suite
+- `prm`: Test suite (`prm` or `sysarch`)
-- `special`: Chapter in PRM specification
+- `special`: Chapter in PRM or PSA specification
-- `dispatchpacket`: Section in PRM specification
+- `dispatchpacket`: Section in PRM or PSA specification
-- `dim`: Instruction or group of instructions in PRM specification
+- `dim`: Instruction or group of instructions
 - `basic`: Name of test/scenario
 - `kernel_1_200x1x1_64x1x1_ND`: Name/identifier of testcase within test.
 For `dim/basic` test, it is the testcase for dim instruction in kernel body with dispatch dimension `1`, grid sizes `200x1x1`, workgroup sizes `64x1x1` and no control directives.